sameer2800/All-damn-useful-codes/README.md

 #All useful codes

+##1d Segment tree with lazy propagation :

+	my solution above calculates number of elements  in a given array which are multiples of 3. qsn link : lightoj.com/volume_showproblem.php?problem=1135.

 ##2d segment tree :

 	As we know 1d segment tree for array queries such as update,range sums etc..